 Aconcagua is the second tallest of the famed 7 Summits.
 Its 6,961-meter elevation is demanding, but the routes to the peak are not technically challenging.
 However, the extremely high altitude and rough weather make the ascent tough for even the most experienced climbers.
 But if you are physically fit and have some experience camping and trekking in isolated areas, you need not fear.
 December and January are the preferred months to trek Mount Aconcagua.

 6. Table Mountain, South Africa

-Table Mountain’s – to keep things local – one of its kind topography has earned it the fame of being South Africa’s most iconic gem, with the stunning cliffs of Table Mountain are located between Devil’s Peak and Lion’s Head.
+Table Mountain’s – to keep things local – of its kind topography has earned it the fame of being South Africa’s most iconic gem, with the stunning cliffs of Table Mountain located between Devil’s Peak and Lion’s Head.
 The distinctive mountain has an elevation of 1,085 m (3,558 ft) and is ideal for general travellers who are unwilling to climb steep and challenging peaks.
 You can trek Table Mountain between March and September when the weather remains comfortable.
 Climb early morning to avoid fog as well as large crowds, and remember that you always have the choice of climbing up, and taking the cablecar down

 7. Mount Fuji, Japan

 Situated only 60 miles from Tokyo, Mount Fuji in Japan is an iconic symbol of the country’s natural beauty.
 A cone-shaped volcano that mesmerises visitors with its appearance, it is understood to be one of the most photographed peaks in the world.
 The tallest peak in Japan at a height of 3776 meters, Mount Fuji is a UNESCO World Heritage Cultural Site, and it is a revered sacred mountain according to Japan’s Shinto tradition.